pluginsGLPI/doc/source/carbon/types_of_impact.rst

 Primary energy
 --------------

 The primary energy is the energy contained in natural resources before any conversion or transformation.
-It is used in life cycle assessment to assess the impact of energy extraction from the Earth.
+It is used in lifecycle assessments to assess the impact of energy extraction from the Earth.